-There’s a lot more detail to these Core Web Vitals, of course, and you’ll likely need to work with your web developer to make sure that you’re taken care of for the upcoming 2021 changes.
+There’s a lot more detail to these Core Web Vitals, of course, and you’ll likely need to work with your web developer to make sure that you’re taken care of.
 To get started on these important Core Web Vitals metrics, you’ll need to be able to measure them.
 Aside from the page speed tools mentioned above, you can also see Core Web Vitals information inside your Google Search Console and in your Chrome browser’s inspector under the Performance tab.

 Google has stated that “while all of the components of page experience are important, we will prioritize pages with the best information overall.”
 So, even if your development team can’t make it perfect, it likely isn’t the end of the world; just make sure you have great content.
 Remember, though—in the highly competitive geographies, every last effort counts.
 It would be a shame to let a competitor beat you in rankings just because of your poor loading times and Core Web Vitals.